heyqbnk/vk-api/README.md

 ### Multi-threading support

-In case your project is ran in multi cluster mode, you could use `VKAPIMaster` and `VKAPISlave`.
+In case your project is ran in multi cluster mode, you could use `VKAPIProvider` and `VKAPIConsumer`.

-`VKAPIMaster` should be used in main thread.
-To create its instance, it is required to pass `VKAPI` instance which will perform all of the requests and list of workers, containing `VKAPISlave` which should communicate with `VKAPIMaster`.
+`VKAPIProvider` should be used in main thread.
+To create its instance, it is required to pass `VKAPI` instance which will perform all of the requests and list of workers, containing `VKAPIConsumer` which should communicate with `VKAPIProvider`.

 With this scheme we are getting single `VKAPI` instance for project and not overflowing API restriction connected with requests per second.